MicrosoftDocs/azure-ai-docs/articles/search/search-traffic-analytics.md

 ### Send the custom event to Application Insights

 Add the custom even to the *custom events* table in Application Insights.
-For more information, see [](/azure/azure-monitor/app/api-custom-events-metrics).
+For more information, see [Application Insights API for custom events and metrics](/azure/azure-monitor/app/api-custom-events-metrics).

 ### [**.NET**](#tab/dotnet-custom-events)